 Pay Only for the Services You Use

 You have an incessant running process that requires continuous backend storage support; the App Engine not only makes it all manageable but also reasonable.
-You get rid of the server maintenance issues and benefit from Google Cloud support too.
+You get rid of the server maintenance issues and benefit from Google Cloud development support too.
 And it’s free for App and Compute Engine Applications.

 Create Libraries for Your Clients